 Most issues have to do with connection to the Internet:

-- Ensure that Pocomail or Barca are online.
-This may appear on the toolbar, but a check mark should appear next to Online Operation in Pocomail.
+- Ensure that Pocomail is online.
+This may appear on the toolbar, but a check mark should appear next to Online Operation.

-- If you are running a firewall (ZoneAlarm recommended) it needs to be programmed to allow Pocomail, Barca, etc. access to the Internet.
+- If you are running a firewall (ZoneAlarm recommended) it needs to be programmed to allow any program requiring access to the Internet including Pocomail.
 Controlling Internet access is the job of a firewall.

-- If you have your security program configured to check incoming and outgoing messages for viruses, they will stop a message from being delivered (or retrieved) if they are not working correctly.
-Most such programs give some indication, such as an animated envelope, near the antivirus or email program near the Windows clock on the taskbar.
+- If you have your security program configured to check incoming and outgoing messages for viruses, it can stop a message from being delivered (or retrieved) if not working correctly.
+Most such programs give some indication, such as an animated envelope, near the antivirus or email program's icon located near the Windows clock on the taskbar.

 - When you see error messages, check your firewall settings and ensure that your anti-virus program is activated when you try to send or receive messages.
 Problems with these applications can prevent your messages from being transmitted or received as you expect.